michaelpetty/React-Hooks-Refactor/README.md

 ```
 ### Adding State Using `useState()`

-We use the `useState()` hook to add a piece of state to a function component.
+We use the `useState()` hook to insert a key into state and get a function to add a value to that key.

-We invoke `useState()` and can provide an initial optional value for the piece of state as an argument.
+`useState()` takes an optional inital value when invoked.

 `useState()` returns an array with two elements, the **value** and a **setter function** used to update the value.